AndrewJBateman/angular-material-portfolio/README.md

 ## :floppy_disk: Setup

 * `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files
-* `npm run build` to create build file with Ahead of Time (AOT) compilation (enabled by default from Angular 9).
+* `npm run build` to create build file with Ahead of Time (AOT) compilation.
 Source map explorer set to false
-* `npm run build:stats` to run the webpack-bundle-analyzer & generate a stats.json file inside of the dist folder
+* `npm run explore` to run the webpack-bundle-analyzer - opens bundle analysis drawing
-* `npm run analyze` and navigate to `http://localhost:8888/` to see the analysis
 * `npm run build:ssr` to create a build file with SSR.
 Add "defer" in inline css file in browser/index.html
 * `npm run serve:ssr` to see the SSR on localhost
 * `firebase deploy` to deploy build file to firebase hosting.